Royal Hospital for Sick Children (Sick Kids)

 Car Parking at the Surgery

-Given the limited car parking available in the surgery car park, we kindly ask that patients who are able to walk park on the adjacent streets to leave space in the car park for patients with reduced mobility.
+There is limited car parking available in the surgery car park.
+If you are able to walk, please park on the adjacent streets.
+This will leave space in the car park for patients with reduced mobility.
 Your cooperation with this is much appreciated.

 Whatever your eye problem your first port of call should be an optometrist.
 An optometrist is the the best person to assess urgent eye problems, check for eye disorders and treat eye conditions e.g. red eye, sore eye, deterioration of eyesight, something in your eye and eye infections.
 They have the professional training and necessary equipments to assess most eye problems and will refer to a specialist when necessary.
 You will not have to pay for these appointments as they are NHS funded.